These rules were originally published in the info booklet released August 10, 2023 (ENDURrunBooklet2023″>PDF).

 6. Non-Official On-Course Support and Crewing

 i.
-Race course assistance from anyone besides participants and race officials must be cleared by the Race Director prior to race start.
+Race course assistance is allowed from race officials and from other participants (including running pacing).
+Race course assistance by any other people must be cleared by the Race Director prior to race start.

-iv.
-“Toonie Pacers” are permitted to run on the course to benefit Ultimate and Relay participants.
+iii.
+“Toonie Pacers” may be permitted to run on the course to benefit Ultimate and Relay participants.